Valuations on manifolds and integral geometry: Introduction.

 defined similarly by $R_\chi^t:=q_{1*}q_2^*$.
 Then we prove (Theorem \ref{T:radon-val-constr}) that for any $\phi\in\vi(\RR\PP^n)$ one has

-This inversion formula was motivated by the inversion formula for the Radon transform with respect to the Euler characteristic on "constructible" functions due to Khovanskii and Pukhlikov \cite{khovanskii-pukhlikov}.
-Actually their notion of constructibility was more restrictive one that what we have described above.
-The same inversion formula, but for functions constructible in subanalytic sense, was proved by Schapira \cite{schapira2}. \begin{remark} Our proof of the inversion formula (\ref{E:march-invert}) on smooth valuations uses in fact the above mentioned result by Khovanskii and Pukhlikov and generalizes it in the following sense.
+This inversion formula was motivated by the inversion formula for the Radon transform with respect to the Euler characteristic on "constructible" functions due to Khovanskii and Pukhlikov \cite{khovanskii-pukhlikov}. \footnote{Actually their notion of constructibility was more restrictive one than what we have described above.} The same inversion formula was generalized by Schapira \cite{schapira2} to functions constructible in the subanalytic sense. \begin{remark} Our proof of the inversion formula (\ref{E:march-invert}) on smooth valuations uses in fact the above mentioned result by Khovanskii and Pukhlikov and generalizes it in the following sense.
 The Radon transform $R_\chi$ can be extended by continuity to a linear map on generalized valuations

 Similarly $R^t_\chi$ extends by continuity to generalized valuations.

 If we restrict $R_\chi$ to the subspace of constructible functions in the sense of Khovanskii-Pukhlikov (i.e. finite linear combinations of indicator functions of convex compact polytopes in $\RR\PP^n$) then we show that $R_\chi$ coincides with the Radon transform with respect to the Euler characteristic.
 Since such functions are also dense in $\vmi(\RR\PP^n)$, it suffices to prove the inversion formula (\ref{E:march-invert}) for them, and this was done by Khovanskii-Pukhlikov \cite{khovanskii-pukhlikov}.
 We conjecture that the restriction of $R_\chi$ to the broader class of subanalytic constructible functions also coincides with the Radon transform with respect to the Euler characteristic on this class.
 This would generalize then (a special case of) the result by Schapira \cite{schapira2} in the same way as we have generalized the result of Khovanskii-Pukhlikov. \end{remark}